Glendale Primary School

 School hours are 8:25am to 3:10pm.

 Built in 1924 with additions in 1953, 1959, and 1966, Glendale Primary School is one of two primary schools in the Bedford City School District.
-The school provides educational services to approximately 525 children in preschool through grade three.
+The school provides educational services to approximately 300 children in preschool through grade two.
 These children reside in the communities of Bedford, Bedford Heights, Oakwood, and Walton Hills which are located in the southeast part of Cuyahoga County.

 Faculty and Staff

 All teachers at Glendale School are certified in the areas that they are teaching and have either completed a Masters program or are currently pursuing their next degree.
 Other members of our teaching staff include a guidance counselor, psychologist, speech-language therapists, and occupational and physical therapists.
-Our support staff includes our school social worker, social-emotional learning interventionist, mental health therapist, paraprofessionals, teacher aides, social workers, a librarian, a secretary, an office assistant, custodial and cafeteria staff, a nurse.
+Our support staff includes our school social worker, social-emotional learning interventionist, mental health therapist, paraprofessionals, teacher aides, librarian, secretary, office assistant, custodial and cafeteria staff, a nurse.

 If your child is absent from school, we strongly urge you to call the Main Office before 9:00 a.m. at 440-439-4227 Your child's teachers will be notified of the absence.
 Please state the reason and anticipated length of this absence.
 We ask that you do this for the safety of your child.
 We will contact you if your child is listed on the absence sheet and we have not heard from you.
 Upon your child's return to school, please send an absence excuse.
 Students are responsible for the timely completion of work missed due to absences.